harlon96/harlon96/README.md

 - 🌱 I’m currently revamping a PWA I have created...
 - 📫 You can reach me via in/harlon-hutchison-356252318
 - ⚡ Fun fact: ...
 I enjoy data-driven projects!
-- 🙌 Some of my projects that I created are too big so I have url links to the videos on my Linkedin platform page!!!
+- 🙌 Some of my projects that I created are too big so I have url links to the videos on my Linkedin account page!!!